September 25, 2023

 Vlasic Pickles - Famous Michigan Foods

 Vlasic Pickles, located in Imlay City, is at the extreme southern portion of Michigan’s Thumb.
-The company is one of the largest in the area, and Vlasic is a significant employer for the region.
+The company is one of the largest in the area, and Vlasic is a significant regional employer.
 Michigan farmers supply tons of cucumbers for America’s #1 pickle, and scores of workers work at the Imlay City plant and distribution.

 Wet Burrito - Famous Michigan Foods